duongnn/icdcn-cvf/tutorial.md

 ### 2.2.
 Add class `NodeStateNewDijkstra` to the package <span id="demo-nodestate"><span>

 We create a new file `NodeStateNewDijkstra.java` in the directory `src/newdijkstra/`.
+The complete source code for `NodeStateNewDijkstra.java` is available [here](https://github.com/duongnn/icdcn-cvf/blob/0d668a5a97e980746814682feb2b6f718590d3fd/src/newdijkstra/NodeStateNewDijkstra.java)

 In Dijkstra program, state of a node is an integer in the set {0, 1, 2}.
 So the class `NodeStateNewDijkstra` has a field says `int nodeValue` for storing this integer.